 Disneyland is not providing FASTPASS options for some of its newer attractions, and not even Ridemax seems to be able to keep you out of a long line at Finding Nemo.
 That means your total wait time for the day may be longer than it was a few years ago, but RideMax will still help you spend the least time possible waiting, no matter what Disney does.

-RideMax gets my vote of continued confidence, years after my first test.
-On a busy day, it can save you a lot of time.
+On a busy day, RideMax can save you a lot of time.
 But nowadays, it's far from the only tool a Disneyland visitor can use.
-See our review of mobile websites and iPhone apps to find out whether they might work better for you.
+See this review of mobile websites and iPhone apps to find out whether they might work better for you.

 RideMax offers a web-based version for traditional desktop computers, as well as a mobile web version.
 They do not have an app.